 By Anthony Mwangi

-The writer is the Chief Executive Officer of Kenya Association of Manufacturers.
-He can be reached at firstname.lastname@example.org.
+The writer is the Chief Executive of the Kenya Association of Manufacturers and can be reached at email@example.com.